gredman/Shell-Tools-novaextension/ShellTools.novaextension/README.md

 ## Usage

-Two commands are currently available:
+Three commands are currently available:
-- **Editor → Shell Tools → Filter with…**
+- **Editor → Shell Tools → Filter Text…**
 - **Editor → Shell Tools → Run Selection**
+- **Editor → Shell Tools → Insert Output…**

-**Filter with…** will ask for a shell command, then take the current selection, pipe it though that command, and replace the selection with the command output.
+**Filter Text…** will ask for a shell command, then take the current selection, pipe it though that command, and replace the selection with the command output.
 If nothing is selected, the entire document will be filtered.

 **Run Selection** will execute the current selection as a shell command.

+**Insert Output…** will ask for a shell command and insert the output at the current cursor position.

-Both commands will be executed using `/bin/sh` so complex commands like loops and pipelines *should* work fine.
+All commands will be executed using `/bin/sh` so you can use complex commands like loops and pipelines.

 ### Configuration